AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 # --
 # >ASV_623
 # TACGTAGGGTGCGAGCGTTGTCCGGAATTACTGGGCGTAAAGGGCTCGTAGGTGGTTTGTCGCGTCGTCTGTGAAATTCCGGGGCTTAACTCCGGGCGTGCAGGCGATACGGGCATAACTTGAGTACTGTAGGGGTAACTGGAATTCCTGGTGTAGCGGTGAAATGCGCAGATATCAGGAGGAACACCGATGGCGAAGGCAGGTTACTGGGCAGTTACTGACGCTGAGGAGCGAAAGCATGGGTAGCGAACAGG

+  ## don't worry if things vary a little, this might happen due to different versions being used
+  ## from when this was initially put together
 ```

 And now, here is one way to remove them from our 3 primary outputs and create new files (back in R):